canjs/canjs/guides/app-state.md

 {{/if}}
 ```

-Finally, open *order_form.js* and remove the code that set the restaurant to "Spago"
+Finally, open `order_form` and remove the code that set the restaurant to "Spago"

 ```
 var OrderFormViewModel = can.Map.extend({